Office of Black Student Initiatives

 Black Student Union

 The purpose of the Black Student Union, also known as BSU, is to promote cultural unity throughout the AU community.
-The BSU encourages cultural oneness through education, activities, and discussions through events including poetry slams, AU family night at the movies, BBQ and soul food socials.
+The BSU encourages cultural oneness through education, activities, and discussions through events including poetry slams, AU family night at the movies, and, BBQ and soul food socials.

 Being a part of BSU at AU has been one of the best experiences I've had.
 I've met some of my closest friends through BSU, and I have had the opportunity to be involved in many events and organization accomplishments as well.
 I highly encourage students at AU to get involved early and find organizations that fit you and provide that family away from home!